-Car advertisements can be a great source of extra income, but the industry is rife with scams.
-If you’re looking for a way to get paid to advertise on your car like Sonya, here’s what to know before you sign up.
+Car wrap advertisements can be a great way to cash in on your commute (and pay down student debt), but the industry is rife with scams.
+If you’re looking for a way to get paid to advertise on your car, here’s what to know before you sign up.

-The average American spends 26 minutes commuting to work each day, according to the Population Reference Bureau.
-Although you can use that time rocking out to your favorite music or listening to audiobooks, you can also turn your commute into a source of income.
+The average American spends 27 minutes (each way) commuting to work each day, according to the U.S. Census Bureau.
+Although you can use that time rocking out to your favorite music or listening to audiobooks, you could also be making some extra income.

-Companies like Carvertise will pay drivers to put advertisements on their cars.
-Carvertise works with local businesses to develop the ads and connect them with drivers in their target area.
+Companies like Carvertise and Wrapify will pay drivers to put advertisements on their cars.
+These types of companies typically work with local or national businesses to develop the ads and connect them with drivers in their target area.
 Once you’re approved as a driver, the company will apply colorful decals — also called wraps — to your car for a set period of time.

-Although car advertisements can’t replace your salary, it’s a good source of income since it requires no additional time or work from you.
+Although car advertisements can’t replace your salary, it can be a good source of income since it requires no additional time or work from you.

+So how do you wrap your car?
+When you sign up for a car advertisement service, the company will prompt you to enter information about your location, daily mileage and car.
 Some companies have minimum requirements you must meet.
-For example, Carvertise has a 25-mile daily driving minimum, and your car must be a 2005 model or newer.
+For example, Carvertise has a 30-mile daily driving minimum, and your car must be a 2008 model or newer.

-Custom paints jobs or specialty finishes could make your vehicle ineligible, as that can affect how the car wrap looks.
+Custom paint jobs or specialty finishes could make your vehicle ineligible, as that can affect how the car wrap looks.
 Most companies require that:

 - Your car has its factory paint job